-We may be unable to effectively identify, complete or integrate the operations of future acquisitions.
+We may be unable to effectively identify, complete or integrate the operations of future acquisitions, joint ventures or other growth investments.

-As part of our growth strategy, we actively review possible acquisitions that complement or enhance our business.
-We may not be able to identify, complete or integrate the operations of future acquisitions.
-In addition, if we finance acquisitions by issuing equity securities, our existing shareholders may be diluted which could affect the market price of our stock.
+As part of our growth strategy, we actively review possible acquisitions, joint ventures or growth investments that complement or enhance our business.
+We may not be able to identify, complete or integrate the operations of future acquisitions, joint ventures or other growth investments.
+In addition, if we finance acquisitions, joint ventures or other growth initiatives by issuing equity securities, our existing shareholders may be diluted which could affect the market price of our stock.
 As a result, if we fail to properly evaluate and execute acquisitions and investments, our business prospects may be seriously harmed.
-Some of the risks that we may encounter in implementing our acquisition strategy include:
+Some of the risks that we may encounter in implementing our acquisition, joint venture or growth investment strategies include:

-- expenses, delays or difficulties in identifying and integrating acquired companies into our organization; - inability to retain personnel associated with acquisitions; - diversion of management's attention from daily operations; and - inability to generate sufficient revenues, profits, and cash flows from acquisitions to offset our investment costs.
+- expenses, delays or difficulties in identifying and integrating acquired companies or joint venture operations or other growth investments into our organization; - inability to retain personnel associated with acquisitions, joint ventures, or other growth investments; - · diversion of management's attention from other initiatives to effectively execute our growth strategy; and - inability to generate sufficient revenue, profit, and cash flow from acquisitions, joint ventures, or other growth investments to offset our investment costs.